 Ultrasounds & pregnancy

-Ultrasound is a procedure that gets the entire picture of the maternal structure and foetus on the screen.
+Ultrasound is a procedure that gets the entire picture of the maternal structure and fetus on the screen.
 It may take 10 to 30 minutes and can be transvaginal or abdominal, involving a transducer and gel.
-The transducer is a device transmitting high frequency sound waves which travels through amniotic fluid.
+The transducer is a device transmitting high-frequency sound waves which travel through amniotic fluid.
 The waves translate into patterns of light and dark areas which appear as images on the screen.
 The images are called sonograms.

-Ultrasound helps checking the uterus, ovaries, and foetal development.
-It helps determine the type of pregnancy (ectopic or uterine), location of placenta, baby’s gestational age and congenital abnormalities.
+Ultrasound helps to check the uterus, ovaries, and fetal development.
+It helps determine the type of pregnancy (ectopic or uterine), the location of the placenta, baby’s gestational age and congenital abnormalities.

 Ultrasound by well-trained and experienced staff in an accredited hospital or diagnostic set up is safe.
 Accreditation should be done by the medical institution of the country confirming that the machinery used are safe and handled by well-trained staff.